polterguy/magic/magic.backend/files/modules/todo/README.md

 * _"id"_ - Primary key, auto increment integer field
 * _"subject"_ - Subject for item, text field
 * _"done"_ - If item has been done, integer field

+## Notice

+This _"TODO"_ app does not use authentication or authorization.
+These are features that must be explicitly added to it.